 Bridge Programs and Massive Open Online Course (MOOC) Options

-Some colleges and universities accept students into a master’s degree in data science that may not have satisfied all of the program’s required undergraduate courses, instead allowing them to satisfy the prerequisites through the completion of bridge courses.
-Bridge courses allow students to satisfy the educational gaps of their undergraduate work upon admission into the program.
+Some colleges and universities accept students into their data science graduate programs who may not have satisfied all of the program’s required undergraduate courses, instead allowing them to satisfy the prerequisites through bridge courses.
+Bridge courses allow students to satisfy the educational gaps in their undergraduate work after being admitted to the graduate program but before beginning courses.
+It’s typically done through summer courses that replicate the kinds of classes you would have taken in a normal quantitative program at that level.

 Another option available to students with undergraduate deficiencies is massive open online courses (MOOCs).
-Students with an interest in pursuing graduate work in data science may use MOOCs to complete any prerequisite courses they did not complete during their undergraduate course of study.
+Students with an interest in pursuing graduate work in data science may use MOOCs to build knowledge in key areas before applying to a graduate program.
 MOOCs offer flexible scheduling options from a variety of providers.
 Students complete them according to their schedule and through a completely online format.

 Relevant Personal and Work Experience

-In addition to possessing specific undergraduate coursework, candidates for master’s degrees in data science must also often possess relevant work experience to qualify for admission into the program.
+In addition to having completed specific undergraduate coursework, data science graduate school candidates are also often expected to have relevant work experience.
 Many colleges and universities look for experience in areas like:

-A number of Pennsylvania firms employ entry-level data scientists, thus allowing those with undergraduate degrees in a quantitative major to begin building their resume.
+A number of Pennsylvania firms employ entry-level data scientists, allowing those with undergraduate degrees in a quantitative major to begin building their resumes.

-For example, GlaxoSmithKline in Upper Providence employs bachelor’s level clinical data scientists to provide input to protocol and study data quality plan, input data capture tools for clinical studies, and develop and manage the execution of the validation and integration plans.
-Likewise, JUNO Search Partners in Bristol employs entry-level data scientists that possess bachelor’s degrees in engineering, math, or a related degree for their Strategic Operations team.
+For example, GlaxoSmithKline in Upper Providence employs bachelor’s level clinical data scientists to help manage data-intensive clinical studies.
+Likewise, JUNO Search Partners in Philadelphia employs entry-level data scientists with engineering, math, or related bachelor’s degrees for their Strategic Operations team.

 Preparing for Success on the GRE/GMAT

-Many colleges and universities requires candidates to submit GRE or GMAT exam scores when applying to a master’s degree in data science.
-More specifically, they consider the quantitative sections of these exams, often looking for candidates who scored in the 85th percentile in the quantitative section.
-Preparation for these exams allows students to improve their chances of success:
+Many graduate schools require candidates to submit GRE or GMAT exam scores when applying to a master’s degree in data science.
+Naturally, they consider the quantitative sections of these exams, often looking for candidates who scored in the 85th percentile or higher.
+Preparation for these exams allows students to improve their chances of hitting that mark:

-The Quantitative Reasoning Section of the GRE exam assesses a candidate’s skills, concepts, and abilities in four areas:
+The Quantitative Reasoning Section of the GRE exam assesses a candidate’s skills in four areas:

 - Data analysis